- Treatments & Services

 - Contact Us

-Any scars will be well-hidden, as incisions are made under the lash line and along the natural creases of the eye socket.
+Incisions are made below the lash line and along the natural creases in the eye socket.
+This means that any scarring will be disguised.

 Will it affect my sight?